 For a greater adventure, there are also hiking trails going all the way from Cabo da Roca through Ericeira to Santa Cruz, for instance.

-You can do the same on a bicycle as well.
+You can do the same on a bicycle.
 Unfortunately, I didn’t do any bicycling on my previous visits, but it’s on the top of my list of things to do in Ericeira next time when I go.

 There are a few places in Ericeira offering bicycling tours and rentals.
 The price of renting starts at 15 EUR and for the tours at 30 EUR.
 However, as I haven’t personally tested that, I can not give you a recommendation of where to rent from.
 But maybe you can give me.